social-science-data-editors/guidance/DCAS_Restricted_data.md

 title: Data Availability Statements for Restricted Data
 ---

-On this page, we list a few commonly used *lightly* restricted data and their data availability statements or licenses, when these are not otherwise easily available.
+On this page, we list a few commonly used *lightly* or *heavily* restricted data and their data availability statements or licenses, when these are not otherwise easily available.

 This page uses a few examples, and suggested descriptions of data access for these examples.
 If you have an example to suggest for this page, send an email to dataeditor@aeaweb.org or [create a pull request](https://github.com/social-science-data-editors/guidance/pulls/new).